hydrodynamicstability/statquotes/README.md

   - The future of data analysis.  *Annals of Mathematical Statistics*, 33:  1-67.

-- "All to often, statistical theory is miscalled mathematical statistics, about which too many practitioners...take the dangerous view that work can be good mathematical statistics without being either good mathematics or good statistics."
+- "All too often, statistical theory is miscalled mathematical statistics, about which too many practitioners...take the dangerous view that work can be good mathematical statistics without being either good mathematics or good statistics."

   - John W. Tukey (1972)